MySQL / MariaDB Monitor

 Example Use Cases

-- Relational DB Health Check: Ping the core MariaDB datastore backing a Nextcloud instance to catch performance degradation instantly.
+- Relational DB Health Check: Ping the core MariaDB datastore behind a Nextcloud instance to catch performance degradation instantly.